African bush elephant: Status

 In 2008, the IUCN Red List assessed the African elephant (then considered as a single species) as vulnerable.
 Since 2021, the African bush elephant has individually been assessed Endangered, after the global population was found to have decreased by more than 50% over 3 generations.
 More than 50% of its range is located outside protected areas.
 In 2016, the global population was estimated at 415,428 ± 20,111 individuals distributed in a total area of 20731202 sqkm, of which 30% is protected.
 Approximately 42% of the total population lives in nine southern African countries comprising 293,447 ± 16,682 individuals; Africa's largest population lives in Botswana with 131,626 ± 12,508 individuals.

 In captivity

-The social behavior of elephants in captivity mimics that of those in the wild.
+The social behaviour of elephants in captivity mimics that of those in the wild.
 Cows are kept with other cows, in groups, while bulls tend to be separated from their mothers at a young age and are kept apart.
 According to Schulte, in the 1990s, in North America, a few facilities allowed bull interaction.
 Elsewhere, bulls were only allowed to smell each other.
 Bulls and cows were allowed to interact for specific purposes such as breeding.
 In that event, cows were more often moved to the bull than the bull to the cow.
 Cows are more often kept in captivity because they are easier and less expensive to house.